bmurrtech/IT_research/google_IT_cybersecurity.md

 ![NID_system](https://i.imgur.com/VvkHisH.png)

-- A __NIDS device__ _is a passive observer that only watches the traffic and sends an alert if it sees something_.
-This is unlike a NIPS device, which not only monitors traffic, but can take action on the traffic it's monitoring usually by blocking or dropping the traffic.
+- A __NIDS device__ _is a passive observer that only watches the traffic and __sends an alert if it sees something___.
+This is unlike a __NIPS device__, which monitors traffic, and _can take action on the traffic it's monitoring usually __by blocking or dropping the traffic___.
 The detection of threats or malicious traffic is usually handled through _signature-based detection_.
   - __Signatures__ _are unique characteristics of known malicious traffic_.
 They might be specific sequences of packets or packets with certain values encoded in the specific header field.
   - The detection of threats or malicious traffic is usually handled through signature-based detection.
 Similar to how antivirus software detects malware.
 But similar to antivirus, _less common or targeted attacks might not be detected by a signature-based system, since there might not be signatures developed for these cases_.
 It's also possible to create custom rules to match traffic that might be considered suspicious but not necessarily malicious.
   - If the traffic is found to be malicious, _a __signature__ can be developed from the traffic and incorporated into the system_.
 What actually happens when a NID system to detect something malicious?
 This is configurable, but usually the NID system would log the detection event along with a full packet capture of the malicious traffic.